Invite friends and family to read the obituary and add memories.

 The Ursuline Sisters and the Feist family express their deep gratitude to the health care providers at Trinity Manor, St. Paul's Hospital and the Hospice at Glengarda for their compassionate and competent care during Sister Theresa's lengthy illness.

-Her memory is warmly cherished by her Ursuline sisters, her brothers Herman (Sharon), Francis (Gloria), her sister, Sister Bernadette, OSU, and sisters-in-law, June, Carol and Hazel.
-She was predeceased by her parents, John and Theresa, her brothers Tony, Alphonse, Pius (Shelby), John, Joe, Leo and sisters, Sister Pauline, OSU and Monica.
+Her memory is lovingly cherished by her Ursuline sisters, her brothers Herman (Sharon), Francis (Gloria), her sister, Sister Bernadette, OSU, and sisters-in-law, June, Carol and Hazel.
+She was predeceased by her parents, John and Theresa, her brothers Tony, Alphonse, Pius (Shelby), John, Joe, Leo and sisters, Sister Pauline, OSU and Monica Gavigan.

-The Mass of Christian Burial will be celebrated at 2:00 pm on Friday, March 27, 2026, St Philip Neri RC Parish (1902 Munroe Ave South, Saskatoon).
+The Mass of Christian Burial will be celebrated at St. Philip Neri Church, 1902 Munroe Avenue South, on Friday, March 27th at 2:00 p.m. with Fr.
+Doug Jeffrey OMI as presiding celebrant.
 Interment at Prelate Cemetery will take place at a later date.

 Friday, March 27, 2026